CVVPK/spo600/_posts/2019-11-13-Profilling-with-Valgrind.md

 ## Next steps

 I've decided to further investigate the `silk_insertion_sort_increasing` function, and find if there is a way of improving it.
 First I'll try to use different sorting algorithms, already looking through some of the [SILK documentation] it seems shell sort was considered at some point but it never got implemented by the Opus team.
 This gives me an opportunity to investigate a possible optimization, I'll continue trying to contact the developer team and discuss whether shell sort has already been tested or if there is a reason for it to not having been implemented.
-My goal will now be to find a way to optimize sorting on all architectures, which means making changes in plain C and not using any architecture specific intrinsics or assembler.
+My goal will now be to find a way to optimize the `silk_insertion_sort_increasing` function on all architectures, which means making changes in plain C and not using any architecture specific intrinsics or assembler.

-[lastPost]:{{site.baseurl}}{% post_url Opus:-Initial-Profiling %}
+[lastPost]:{{site.baseurl}}{% post_url 2019-11-10-Opus:-Initial-Profiling %}
 [Callgrind]: http://valgrind.org/docs/manual/cl-manual.html
 [Kcachegrind]:http://kcachegrind.sourceforge.net/html/Home.html
 [SILK documentation]:https://tools.ietf.org/html/draft-vos-silk-01#page-416